techfromsage/tripod-php/README.md

 * Ad-hoc complex queries are a no as materialised views and tables are pre-specified.
 Changing these specifications requires that you re-generate materialised docments in their entirity.
 * Relies heavy on namespaces.
 Inside the database predicates are always namespaced, infact it is a requirement to know and specify all your namespaces upfront in config, so working with arbitury unknown data is not a strong point
-* Writes are expensive because they trigger invalidation of
+* Writes are expensive because they trigger invalidation of views and tables.
+The more view and table specifications you have, the slower writes are (or the slower data in views and tables becomes consistent, if you are backgrounding their generation)

 Why/when would I use this?
 ----